 For some heating systems there may also be a cost for removing existing technology, so for example smart thermostats can’t be fitted to some systems with existing remote controls if those controls aren’t removed first.

-The Nest thermostat is £219, or £279 with professional installation (plus another £35 if you want a table stand for it.)
+The 3rd Generation Nest thermostat retails for £219 (and can be found cheaper) or £279 with professional installation (plus another £35 if you want a table stand for it.)
+There's also the slightly cheaper Nest Thermostat E, at £199, which tops our list of the best smart thermostats.

-The Hive Active Heating Kit is £249 if you don’t already have a Hive smart home hub (£199 if you do) and that includes installation.
-So, a good deal
+The Hive Active Heating Kit can be found relatively cheaply on its own, but that's only part of the package.
+It's £249 if you don’t already have a Hive smart home hub (£199 if you do) and that includes installation.
+Not a bad deal.

 There are also rental/leasing type arrangements for smart thermostats, but it's hard to see why you'd want that.
 Obviously, it greatly reduces upfront costs, but you'll inevitably end up paying more in the long term.